Kraus-Makani/Banking-Forensic-Analysis/README.md

 ### Benford's Law and Z-Score
 <img width="578" height="325" alt="Benford&#39;s Law and Z- Score" src="https://github.com/user-attachments/assets/351f1206-5172-46af-9342-98183345fd2c" />

+#### Benford's Law
+Benford's Law is a forensic analysis technique used to detect anomalies by using natural signatures, because numbers are not distrubuted evenlky in the real world.
+Benford’s Law predicts that in any naturally occurring set of numbers, the leading digit "1" should appear about 30% of the time, while the digit "5" should only appear about 7.9% of the time.
+The data suggest that transaction amounts that begun with the number 1 occurred about 33% of the time which is above the expected of 30% according to Benford's Law.
+Which indicate fraudlent activity.

+#### Z-Score Analysis
+A Z-Score measures how many Standard Deviations a data point is from the Average (Mean).
+Z-Score = 0: The transaction is exactly the average amount.
+Z-Score = 1: The transaction is slightly higher than average, but still very normal.
+Z-Score = 3 or higher: The transaction is a significant outlier.
+In a normal business environment, 99.7% of all transactions should have a Z-Score between -3 and +3.
+Anything outside of this is a statistical anomaly.
+According to the Z-Score analysis, a significant number of transactions with Password authentication method have a score higher than the desired threshold, this suggests a potential leak of login credentials.

 ### SQL Analysis Findings (Refer to SQL Outputs file)